csinva/pedidose-efic-analysis/figs/themes/themes_generated_Atlanta.md

 Themes
 - Theme 1: Time-sensitive challenges [1, 5, 8, 9, 10]
 - Theme 2: Individual variability and unknown factors [3, 4, 6]
-- Theme 3: Potential negative outcomes [2, 8, 10]
+- Theme 3: Emotional and ethical considerations [2, 7]
-- Theme 4: Importance and necessity of action [7]

 ### Question: What concerns do you have about starting research-related treatments in an emergency situation if you could not provide consent for yourself or on behalf of your child?